Mastering Versatile Production

 Producing 3D Printed Face Shields

-To quickly scale up production of these face shields around the globe, Carbon is making face shield designs and production instructions open-source to the public so that other additive manufacturers around the world can help produce face shields for their local areas.
+To quickly scale up production of these face shields around the globe, Carbon made face shield designs and production instructions open-source to the public so that other additive manufacturers around the world could help produce face shields for their local areas.

 Read More about Face Shields